upekshaip/tg-ytdlp-bot/README.md

 - `configuration-webserver` will serve cookie files at `http://configuration-webserver/cookies/<filename>`
 - `bgutil-provider` will be available at `http://bgutil-provider:4416` for YouTube PO tokens

+P.S. do not forget to add your bot to your channels with admin rights
 ---

 ### Manual Installation (without Docker)